In the aftermath of hurricanes, the devastation, debris, and often toxic invader commonly found in many homes is mold.

 The CDC recommends sealing off moldy areas with plastic tarps until they are completely cleaned.
 Items that cannot be disinfected and dried should be thrown away.

-caulking over mold, as this will not be effective in preventing the fungi from growing.
+Do not paint or caulk over mold, as this will not stop it from growing.

 Work with professionals